Trump administration bans cruises to Cuba in clampdown on U.S. travel

 “Cuba is the only country we are not allowed to go to.
 We can go to Russia, but for some reason Trump has something against Cuba.”

+Cuba travel experts say U.S. travel to Cuba will still be possible, even if not via cruises.

+“There are still a number of ways to legally visit Cuba, commercial flights were left intact and any previously made reservations can go forward,” said Collin Laverty, president of Cuban Educational Travel, which brings hundreds of groups to Cuba every year.

-Reporting by Sarah Marsh and Marc Frank in Havana; Editing by Tom Brown and Daniel Flynn
+Reporting by Sarah Marsh and Marc Frank in Havana; editing by Tom Brown and Daniel Flynn